 Watch the video

-According to sources, these masks would belong to diviners or were worn during funeral rites.
+According to the sources, these masks would belong to the diviners, to the Ndunga society, or were worn during funeral rites.

 The Vili , the Lâri, the Sûndi, the Woyo, the Bembé, the Bwende, the Yombé and the Kôngo formed the Kôngo group, headed by the king ntotela .
 Their kingdom reached its peak in the 16th century with the ivory and copper trade and the slave trade.
 With the same beliefs and traditions, they produced a statuary with a codified gesture related to their worldview.